Jac ScottArtist, Gallerist

 JAC SCOTT CV

 2011-13 Beautiful Dystopias art/science residency at University of Central Lancashire in School of Built & Natural Environment for 16 months.
 With scientists researched the notion of ‘manscape’: a concept of an illusionary naturalness of the environment.
-Liaised with industry specialists and academics, attended selected SBNE MSc and BSc lectures and in response, created four dynamic, regularly updated, interfaces where members of the university, the public and industrialists were invited to reply.
-The focus of the installations and interfaces aimed to trigger debate in the university – the developing dialogues assisted in guiding the residency.
-The first six months were spent making a general enquiry into the hidden impacts made on the Earth then from this broad examination the artist elected to spend the next months intensively focused on the truly hidden landscape – the toxic planet.
+Liaised with industry specialists, academics and attended selected SBNE MSc and BSc lectures.
+The first six months were spent making a general enquiry into the hidden impacts made on the Earth then from this broad examination, the next 10 months were spent intensively focused on the truly hidden landscape – the toxic planet.
 The residency included a research trip to China where waste practices informed by geographical and socio-political relationships were investigated.
 Funded by ACE and UCLAN.
 Find out more http://jacscott.com/research/

 2011 Change residency in an empty shop in Egremont, Cumbria.
 Created a research installation and led two school workshops about climate change issues to garner opinions from the local community.
 Funded by ACE and Copeland BC.